For the Love of Essential Oils: These Body Wash Products Will Pamper You Just the Same!

 Lavender essential oil promotes relaxation and is said to relieve anxiety, fungal infections, hair loss, and insomnia.
 It also has antiseptic and anti-inflammatory properties to help heal minor skin issues such as bug bites.
 Lavender plant is native to North Africa and the Mediterranean mountains and it’s grown specifically for essential oil production.
 Indulge in a with Dove Relaxing Lavender Body Wash, infused with lavender oil to help calm and nourish the skin.
 The soothing lavender scent is a bonus!

 Vetiver essential oil has a warm, sharp, earthy scent.
 The oil itself is derived from the root of fragrant Vetiver grass.
 It is widely used in men’s perfume and grooming products for its woody, masculine aroma.
 Vetiver essential oil is used to improve alertness and combat mental fatigue.
 It is also effective at reducing stress and nervousness.
-Get the benefits of relaxing vetiver and cleansing tea tree oil with Love Beauty and Planet Tea Tree Oil and Vetiver Body Wash, a detoxifying body wash with a relaxing yet invigorating scent.

 Now you can start your own essential oils journey.
 Whenever you feel like you wake up on the wrong side of the bed, are unable to focus, or need to unwind, all you need is a drop to make it all better.